 10. Use oils

 Most bees will leave if they smell strong oils like cedarwood, clove, eucalyptus, or citronella.
-To get the bees to leave, place items with these strong oil odors on the porch or near a beehive.
+To get the bees to go, place items with these strong oil odors on the porch or near a beehive.

 11. Does vinegar keep bees away?

 Yes, vinegar can be used to keep bees from buzzing around your porch and disrupting your quiet.
 Consider preparing a solution of white distilled vinegar and garlic that has been soaked in oil for a few days and spritzing it over your porch if you notice bees.
 You may quickly get rid of bees by combining vinegar and water in a spray bottle and spritzing the bee’s nest and other areas where bees congregate.
 Prepare to remove any fallen bees that die as a result of this.
-It makes no difference whether you use apple cider vinegar or white vinegar; both are equally effective.
+It makes no difference whether you use apple cider or white vinegar; both are equally effective.

 12. Line the patio deck with dryer sheets